-- The site will be developed at a density of approximately 15 dwellings per hectare. - Dwellings should be of a scale and have a plot size reflective of existing properties located on Wangford Road and Lock's Road. - Any scheme is to be designed to have residential properties facing onto the recreation ground located to the west of the site. - Direct public access to the recreation open space is to be provided.
-This access is to be overlooked and wide enough to support shared-use. - Hedgerows and trees located along the site boundaries should be protected and reinforced where possible.
-A quality landscaping scheme will be required to provide screening along the north east boundary of the site using native planting. - A condition relating to an archaeological investigation will need to be attached to any planning permission.
+- The site will be developed at a density of approximately 20 dwellings per hectare. - Dwellings should be of a scale and have a plot size reflective of existing properties located on Wangford Road and Lock's Road. - Any scheme is to be designed to have residential properties facing onto the recreation ground located to the west of the site. - Hedgerows and trees located along the site boundaries should be protected and reinforced where possible.
+A landscaping scheme will be required to provide screening along the north east boundary of the site. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - A planning application will need to be supported by a surface water drainage strategy.